Last Updated on July 20, 2022 by Pamela

 Passports for the Toboggan festival are only $60 CAD ($150 CAD for a VIP passport), a steal considering you’ll be indulging in a 4-day winter music festival that is sure to become the number one New Year’s festival in Canada (and likely North America as well)!

-Of course, the Ferris wheel and carousel (both of which are FREE) will be in the heart of the action on Grande Allée, and we cannot forget the fireworks and the winter village which features beer and wine gardens, food shacks, outdoor fire pits, rides, and more!
+Of course, the Ferris wheel and carousel (both of which are FREE) will be at the heart of the action on Grande Allée, and we cannot forget the fireworks and the winter village which features beer and wine gardens, food shacks, outdoor fire pits, rides, and more!

 Ring in 2020 at the biggest party in Quebec, and possibly Canada as well!
-While the Toboggan Festival concerts on Dec 28th to Dec 30th required a passport to gain entrance, the concerts and celebrations on New Year’s Eve in Quebec City remain 100% FREE!
+While the Toboggan Festival concerts from Dec 28th to Dec 30th required a passport to gain entrance, the concerts and celebrations on New Year’s Eve in Quebec City remain 100% FREE!

 Beginning in the late afternoon, make your way to Grande Allée to enjoy the various food shacks, beer and wine gardens, and rides.
 Take a break from the crisp weather in one of Quebec City’s best restaurants, Restaurant Ophelia (Mmm… seafood), or indulge in a couple of cocktails at L’Atelier.